arkydon/arky/content/blog/Writing garbage everyday/index.md

 date = 2024-04-02
 +++

-I've been inspired to build a digital space and write blog notes for my own personal gain and enjoyment.
+{{ img(path="@/blog/Writing garbage everyday/trash.png", class="graphik") }} I've been inspired to build a digital space and write blog notes for my own personal gain and enjoyment.
 I have a lot of ideas in my head about different kinds of things I want to document and opinions I want to jot down, but every time I actually start to write, I can't seem to find the right words and sentences to express what I'm thinking.

 I'm not a writer and I've also always had a problem trying to convert my thoughts into words.
 Plus, spending a couple of years barely talking to anyone has made things even worse.
 It's been frustrating.